CTEC3905-2022/module-handbook/readme.md

 | 28 | EASTER | develop your questions for the final few lab sessions |
 | 29 | 25 Mar | Assignment workshops.
 Final project development, how to hand in, final look at marking criteria (released before Easter) |
 | 30 | 26 Apr | Assignment workshops.
 ASSIGNMENT DUE 30th April @ 12:00 |

-## Module details

-### Learning outcomes

-By the end of this module, through completion of asynchronous materials and lab exercises, you will be able to:

-1. Use GIT and GitHub for version control and code storage
-2. Demonstrate critical understanding of Information Architecture, user interface design, usability principles and semantic markup
-3. Demonstrate detailed understanding of all three current front-end web technologies, their use and context
-4. Create a fully standards-compliant, responsive and accessible website or web-technology-based application

-In addition, best practice in general software development (e.g. regular version control of the final project code, consistent code indentation, consistent file and folder naming, etc.) will be encouraged throughout the module.
-These will also be part of the marking criteria for the final project.

-### Blackboard resources

-Blackboard is a crucial part of this module, these are the main sections:

-- **Announcements:** important reminders, possible jobs
-- **Staff Contacts:** module leader and teaching staff
-- **Module handbook:** this document, including module calendar
-- **Labs:** (numbered) exercises and links to code
-- **Lectures:** (numbered) links to slides (HTML, PDF, Panopto)
-- **Learning Materials:** further learning resources, including:
-    - recommended books
-    - articles
-    - tutorials
-    - more advanced or detailed resources
-- **Assessment:** assignment brief, marking scheme and submission link

 ## The assignment